dividedby-0/contrarian-reads-frontend/README.md

 ## 🤝 Contributing

-While this is primarily a personal project, bug reports and feature suggestions are welcome in the issues section.
+While this is primarily a personal project, bug reports and feature booksWithSuggestions are welcome in the issues section.